brevzin/cpp_proposals/4380_token_sequence_injection/token-sequence-injection.md

 ```
 :::

-The sole requirement on the contents of a token sequence are that the `{` and `}` pairs are balanced.
+The sole requirement on the contents of a token sequence is that the `{` and `}` pairs are balanced.
 Parentheses and square brackets may be unbalanced.
 Token sequences operate after preprocessing, so token pasting a la `##` is not possible.

 A token sequence can be explicitly injected via `std::meta::queue_injection` or implicitly injected through a number of hooks that we will walk through.